sunilabrahamindia/sunilabraham/amaa/unfinished-manuscript/index.md

 - Pages 1–12: *A Proposal For The Study Of The Religious Heritage Of The Dalits: Some Methodological Considerations*.
 This essay has already been documented on The Sunil Abraham Project and may be accessed [here](/amaa/proposal-study-religious-heritage-dalits/).
 - Pages 13–14: *Chapter One, Statement of the Problem*.
 Further mapping is required to determine how this section relates to the other works and to the unfinished manuscript.
 - Pages 15–24: *Chapter II, Dewaswom Board Temples*.
+Please read this [here](/amaa/unfinished-manuscript/chapter-2-devaswom-board-temples/).
   - Pages 17–22: *Devswom Board Temples in Kottara Taluk*
   - Pages 23–24: *Committees*.
 - Pages 25–35: *Nair Community in Kerala*.